 As a bootcamp with a focus on software engineering, there are a fair number of alternatives.

-- Hack Reactor and App Academy both offer online and on-campus courses for their software engineering bootcamp.
+- Hack Reactor, App Academy, and The Software Guild also offer online and on-campus courses for their software engineering bootcamps.

 - Actualize is a software engineering bootcamp with a 12-week online and on-campus program in Chicago.
 The online course is done live, so students get the same experience as those who attend on-campus.